Reflection & The Personal Brand

 Obviously, none of this would matter if we didn’t have you, our clients and readers and social followers.
 I’m hoping that 2017 will bring us together more, especially on Instagram, where we’ll be dedicating our social strategy.
 I’m already excited at the new people we have joining our team here at Markon Brands, at the client work that’s already in the pipeline for Q1, and at the other changes and growth I know will come along with a new year.

 As we wrap up this series on personal branding, I offer this last bit of advice: counter every negative you hear with at least two positives.
 When the news of the day has you down, celebrate another brand launched, or another project closed, or a prospective client met.
 One project may seem small but 479 of them really add up!
 So celebrate your victories, even when they are small.
-Not only has exploring the topic of personal branding taught us that it’s the desire for self improvement that’s half the battle, it’s that small victories eventually add up to big ones.
+Not only has exploring the topic of personal branding taught us that it’s the desire for self-improvement that’s half the battle, but it’s also that small victories eventually add up to big ones.
 And, on a mental health note, it’ll keep you focused on things you can actually control.